-Halifax were the progenitors of this method — contract-based underwriting — as we know it today.
-And, yes, the bank has relaxed its lending criteria a little since launch.
+Halifax were the progenitors of this method–contract-based underwriting–as we know it today.
+Since pioneering contractor lending, the bank has relaxed its lending criteria a little over time.

 But those criteria remain high, almost too high, for those not working in IT, Oil & Gas or consultancy.

 Moreover, lack of a contractor-friendly presence on the High Street leaves contractors little choice.
-Well, other than the self-employed route, which means using accounts to evidence income…
+Yes, contractors can still go the self-employed route, but that means using accounts to evidence income…

-…and we all know what effect tax planning has on a contractor’s income.
+…and we all know what effect accountants’ tax planning strategies have on top line contract income.

 Yet the majority of lenders use salary and dividends to determine ‘self-employed’ applicants’ affordability.
 And then they expect to see at least 2–3 years accounts to support such an application.